 Latin America and the Caribbean: Bolivia, El Salvador, Guatemala, Haiti, Honduras, Nicaragua, Paraguay.

-Please note that an applicant, at the time of application, must NOT have an active research grant or fellowship with The World Academy of Sciences (TWAS) or have already submitted an application for a TWAS programme within the same given year.
+Please note that an applicant, at the time of application, must NOT have an active research grant or fellowship with OWSD or with The World Academy of Sciences (TWAS) or have already submitted an application for an OWSD or TWAS programme within the same given year.
 Only one application per year is possible across all TWAS and OWSD programmes.
 Applicants will not be eligible to visit another institution in that year under the TWAS Visiting Professor programmes.
 An exception is made only for the head of an institution who invites an external scholar to share his/her expertise under the TWAS Visiting Professor programmes; she may still apply for another programme.

 - Cash prize of USD 5,000.

 - All-expenses-paid trip to attend the American Association for the Advancement of Science (AAAS) annual meeting, which will take place on 13-16 February 2020 in Seattle.

 The 5 awards will be distributed as follows: one for each of the four regions of the developing world, plus an additional ¨floating” award for an outstanding candidate from any of these regions.